 Participation in projects

-He has led as Principal Investigator 2 industrial contracts with GILAT on precoding techniques in satellite networks and with HUAWEI on integrated satellite and terrestrial architectures.
-He has participated in 1 industrial contract with INMARSAT on the performance evaluation of satellite IoT systems.
+He has led as Principal Investigator 2 industrial contracts on precoding techniques in satellite networks and on integrated satellite and terrestrial architectures.
+He has participated in 1 industrial contract on the performance evaluation of satellite IoT systems.

 He has participated in 3 European projects (PHYDYAS, EMPHATIC, FANTASTIC-5G), 2 European Space Agency contracts (AIM-SAT, SERP) and 3 national projects (GRE3N, ELISA, TERESA).
 He has participated in 1 network of excellence in research (SATNEX IV) with the European Space Agency.
 Within SATNEX IV, he has participated in 3 work items (1 as technical leader).